Answers to common inquiries

 - I do not understand the `incoming minutes` concept.
 Are they free or not?

 Here is how it works.
 Each DID has the monthly fee, the included minutes, and the per-minute cost.
-Typically the DID would have 10000 free minutes each month $0.005 for extra minute.
-This means that once you receive more than 10 thousand incoming minutes between your 2 monthly due dates, $0.005 per minute will apply.
-This per-minute charge applies to the minutes received on a DID and is assessed in addition to any forwarding charges for example, SIP/Skype forwarding is free and is not charged per-minute, however, the actual minutes to the DID are.
-Unless you purchasing very cheap DID with no minute allowance at all, you should not typically have to worry about the per-minute charge.
+Typically the DID would have between 0 and 10000 free minutes each month, plus $0.005 for extra minute.
+This means that once you receive more than 10 thousand incoming minutes (example) between your 2 monthly due dates, $0.005 per minute will apply.
+This per-minute charge applies to the minutes received on a DID and is assessed in addition to any forwarding charges.
+SIP forwarding is free and is not charged, however, the actual inbound DID minutes are charged.

 - How do I know a monthly fee is due again on a DID?